 In addition to liabilities, the statement of financial position will sometimes report a separate section for deferred inflows of resources.
 This separate financial statement element, deferred inflows of resources, represents an acquisition of net position that applies to a future period(s) and so will not be recognized as an inflow of resources (revenue) until that time.
-The school district has incurred deferred inflows which are presented as deferred inflows related to pensions and deferred inflows related to OPEB.
+The school district has incurred a deferred inflow which is presented as deferred inflows related to OPEB.